Israeli hostage crisis in Hamas-ruled Gaza becomes a political trap for Netanyahu

 Locating Israeli hostages in Gaza — something Israeli intelligence agencies failed to do in the case of Shalit — poses further challenges.
 Although Gaza is tiny, subject to constant aerial surveillance and surrounded by Israeli ground and naval forces, the territory just over an hour from Tel Aviv remains somewhat opaque to Israeli intelligence agencies, experts say.

 “We don’t know where Israelis are sheltered,” said Yaakov Amidror, a former national security adviser to Netanyahu.
-“So the army would have to bomb everything.”
+“But this whole issue of captured Israelis will not stop Israel from bombing Gaza until Hamas is destroyed.”

 Hamas already has said it seeks the release of all Palestinian prisoners in Israeli jails — some 4,500 detainees, according to Israeli rights group B’Tselem — in exchange for the Israeli captives.